reetou/reetou/README.md

 1. [reetou/mnogobot](https://github.com/reetou/mnogobot) - DSL for writing social media bots.
 Not 100% working, but cool concept and syntax
 2. [reetou/croc](https://github.com/reetou/croc) - Monopoly game like monopoly-one but for VK.com.
 Was rejected because of design, my first big pet-project with Elixir + Phoenix stack, a lot of tests here.
 3. [reetou/apper](https://github.com/reetou/apper) - Mobile app builder.
 Construct your app via web interface using react-native-web, save it as json and then create a project from it.
 Wasn't released but cool concept and was fully working for iOS.
 I used Gitlab pipelines for building bundles and limited it to 1 concurrent job in order to simplify request queue handling.
+Visit demo here: [https://apper.vercel.app/demo](https://apper.vercel.app/demo)
 4. [reetou/apperback](https://github.com/reetou/apperback) - Elixir backend for Apper.
 5. [reetou/tinkoff-invest-elixir](https://github.com/reetou/tinkoff-invest-elixir) - Elixir SDK for Tinkoff Invest REST API.
 6. [reetou/fm-cook](https://github.com/reetou/fm-cook) - React Native app for fastmeal cooks.
 Fastmeal is a service we have almost created with my colleagues during COVID.
 This app allows cook to create his own meals and lunches so it will be visible in client app.